All Episodes

 I do remember being on the scooter in Vietnam.

-I think everyone remembers that.
+I think everyone remembers that song.

-I think everybody remembers that because I couldn't move.
+Everybody remembers that because I couldn't move.

-And and we do have these great trips, and everybody works so hard in a lot of hours.
+And we do have these great trips, and everybody works so hard in a lot of hours.

-I just to me it's just the right thing to do.
+To me, it's just the right thing to do.

 You've always been a share of the wealth guy, but I think that most guys who work very hard and come from nothing and make something often do that.

-So our not my slogan, our slogan.
+So our, not my slogan, our slogan.

 This is a team.

-And you know, this is on the assumption it happens, which I'm almost positive.
+Our new slogan will be, and, you know, this is on the assumption it happens, which I'm almost positive.

-Can I ever be a hundred percent sure?
+Can I be 100% sure?

 I never like to go too far in advance, but let's assume it's going like it's going.